brunesto/embedding-cmp/README.md

 # embedding-cmp - Naively compare embedding models for NLP

 This is to check how good is the distance between 2 small sentences' embeddings.
+The goal is to make sure a language is supported by the embedding.

 Each of the test sentences is compared against the 1st sentence in the test: the cosinus is used as distance between embeddings and it is compared against the expected value (0:same meaning, 1:unrelated).
 So only one 'meaning' is tested.

 Tests run against text in English and Czech.

+The test runs against bi-encoders and cross-encoders, this is to check if it makes sense to use a cross-encoder at all.

-⚠️ Please note that the text used for benchmark is currently extremely small: just 5 sentences !!!
+⚠️ Please note that the text used for tests is right now absurdely small: just 5 sentences !!!